ryodi/init/README.md

     # init -d /services.d

+You can freely mix these, assuming you pass all the directory flags first:

+    init -d /services.d \
+         -- /path/to/bin/first-process --foreground \
+         -- /path/to/bin/second-process -f -l debug

 The `init` command itself takes the following options:

     -h, --help       Print out a help screen.
     -v, --version    Print out the version of `init`

-  -n, --dry-run    Parse and print commands to be run,
-                   but do not actually execute them.
+    -n, --dry-run    Parse and print commands to be run, but do not actually execute them.

     -q, --quiet      Suppress output from a --dry-run.

-  -d, --directory  Process all regular executable files
-                   (and symbolic links to the same) in a given directory.
+    -d, --directory  Process all regular executable files (and symbolic links to the same) in a given directory.
 Can be used more
                      than once.

 Contributing
 ------------